S2000

 The AP2 S2000's rear bumper integrates the dual exhaust tips into the bumper design.
 Converting to a single exhaust, a common weight-saving modification, left a large open hole on one side.
 No aftermarket cover existed for the AP2 bumper.
 The first design approach was logical: find an object with the right curvature, lay fiberglass over it, trim and bond into a bezel.
 A pool ball from Walmart matched the exhaust opening radius closely enough to work.
 The result fit correctly and covered the hole completely.

 The forum response was immediate and unanimous: it looked like the car was laying an egg.
 Which was, objectively, accurate.
-The round protrusion had no relationship to any line on the car.
+The exhaust cutout itself is rounded, so the geometry wasn't wrong at the opening, but the pool ball radius domed outward in a way that clashed with the S2000's otherwise sharp, straight rear bumper lines the moment you stepped back from the hole.
 Rather than argue, the post was updated with the original photo, egg crack drawn over it.
 Then the design was scrapped entirely.

-The largest mold section, the main face of the bumper, was built with the bumper bolted to the car.
-The car was reverse-parked into the garage with the front end extending out, front jacked up for underside access, and the garage door opening masked with plastic sheeting to contain gelcoat overspray.
-Building the first section on the car ensured the bumper held its correct installed shape under its own weight, a bumper off the car flexes slightly and can pull a mold that no longer fits when reinstalled.
-After the first section cured, the bumper came off the car with the mold section still attached, moved to sawhorses, and the remaining four sections were completed.
-Two additional smaller molds covered the separate air guide inserts.
+The main mold section was built with the bumper still bolted to the car: reverse-parked into the garage, front jacked up for underside access, garage door opening masked with plastic sheeting to contain gelcoat overspray.
+A bumper removed from the car flexes under its own weight and will pull a mold that no longer fits when reinstalled.
+Chipboard flange walls with triangular gussets defined the parting lines.
+Self-adhesive rubber frustum pads set the registration points.
+After the first section cured, the bumper came off the car with the mold section still attached, moved to sawhorses, and the remaining four sections were completed one by one off the car.
+Two smaller molds covered the separate air guide inserts.

-The first test pull came out nearly perfect and fit the car without correction work, because all the fitting had already been done on the repaired bumper before molding.
+The first test pull fit the car without any correction work, because all the fitting had already been done on the repaired bumper before molding.
 The mold simply copied what was already correct.
-A carbon fiber version with honeycomb core would have brought the weight to roughly one-sixth of the original fiberglass unit.
-The raw material cost for that volume of carbon and honeycomb made the economics unattractive at the time, and it was never executed.